mariomui/obsidianmd-templates/+macros/inserts/macro-for-automatic-toc,nb.-MUID-148,cf.-MUID-146,ver.-v0.0.4.md

 - # Commit log
+	- v0.0.4
+		- Also remove LC from tocs
 	- v0.0.3
 		- Reverse adding the version to the header due to dependency hell issues with [[macro-for-adding-toc-with-note-name,cf.-MUID-146,nb.-MUID-147,ver-v0.0.1]]
 	- v0.0.2 *2025-05-01*